TrashUwU/PokeAssistant/README.md

 - Pings you, if your Shiny Hunt Pokémon spawns
 - Pings other members in your server, if their Shiny Hunt Pokémon spawns
 - Pings a specific role when rare Pokémons spawn
+- Returns prediction containing 3 pokemon images and names, if there are many results
 - No ads **(Premium)**
 - Faster Prediction **(Premium)**
 - Decreased Rate Limit **(Premium)**